 The first step to buying or selling a used RV is to figure out an estimated value of the RV.
 While dozens of websites offer to help you determine the value of an RV, some are certainly better than others.
 We recommend checking three different online tools to come up with a fair price for your RV.

-If you are familiar with the Kelley Blue Book website, you will find The National Automobile Dealers Association (NADA) RV Pricing Guide to be very similar.
+If you are familiar with the Kelley Blue Book website, you will find the NADA RV Pricing Guide to be very similar.

 To start, go to the website and choose the type of RV or travel trailer you own or are looking to buy.
 You can use the drop-down menus to select the manufacturer, models, years, length, and add on options.
 If you have a motorized RV, you can also enter the mileage, which is extremely useful for determining the value of the rig.
 Once you have narrowed down your rig, you will enter your zip code to see up to date pricing for your region.